FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/sync/sync.md

 * Transactions from SDK will be broadcasted to all nodes.
 * Transactions broadcasted by other nodes will be re-broadcasted to nodes selected randomly in a proportion of 25%.
 * One transaction on one node will be broadcasted only once.
-When received a existed transaction, there will not be a second broadcast.
+When received an existing transaction, there will not be a second broadcast.

 Though the above strategy can ensure reachability of most transactions, the odds of missing still exist, which is admissible.
-The effort to increase reachability is to guarantee that the transaction can be sealed, consensused, confirmed and returned with result as soon as possible.
+The effort to increase reachability is to guarantee that the transaction can be sealed, in consensus, confirmed and returned with result as soon as possible.
 Even if a node missed the transaction, it will only effect its execution efficiency but not correctness.

 ## Status syncing

 Status syncing is to keep the node status updated.
 When we talk about the new or old status, it means the status of data on the node, namely the high or low of its block number.
 If a node has the highest block number on blockchain, then it is in the newest status.
-Only when a node is in the newest status can it be consensused and start the consensus process of a new block.
+Only when a node is in the newest status can it be in consensus and start the consensus process of a new block.

 ![](../../../images/sync/block.png)